Skip to main content

 • That the accused did not intend to defraud.

 If you are being investigated for or charged with welfare fraud, an experienced attorney may be able to get your charges reduced or even dismissed.
-Please call West Palm Beach criminal defense attorney William Wallshein at 561-533-1221 to schedule a free initial consultation.
+Please call West Palm Beach welfare fraud defense lawyer William Wallshein at 561-533-1221 to schedule a free initial consultation.

 Share This Page: